 Let's assume your car accident injuries let you step outside of Florida's no-fault car insurance system and file a car accident lawsuit against the driver who caused your crash.
 Now's the time to understand the "statute of limitations," which is a law that sets a time limit on your right to file your lawsuit.

 In most situations, you have four years, starting from the date of the crash, to get your car accident case started in the Florida court system.
 For the details, learn more about the car accident statute of limitations in Florida.

-If the other driver was entirely at fault for your car accident, the result is usually predictable: The other driver (through their insurance carrier) will pay to compensate you for medical bills, lost wages, and other losses you suffered.
+If the other driver was entirely at fault for your car accident, and you're able to step outside of no-fault because of the seriousness of your injuries, the other driver (or more often, their insurance company) will be liable to pay for medical bills, lost wages, and other losses you suffered.
 But what happens if you were partly at fault for the crash?

-If you're a driver involved in a car accident in Florida, and the crash resulted in injury or death, and/or vehicle damage or damage to any other property in an apparent amount of at least $500, you must report the accident to the local police department, if the accident occurred within a municipality.
+If you're a driver who was involved in a car accident in Florida, and the crash resulted in injury or death, and/or vehicle damage (or damage to any other property) in an apparent amount of at least $500, you must report the accident to the local police department, if the accident occurred within a municipality.

 If the accident didn't occur within a municipality, you must report the accident to the office of the county sheriff or to the nearest office or station of the Florida Highway Patrol.
 These rules can be found at Florida Statutes section 316.065.